davidkimai/Recursive-RL/ai-for-science/README.md

 # Comprehensive Research Reports Inspired by [Anthropic's AI For Science Program](https://www.anthropic.com/news/ai-for-science-program)
+## Consciousness and Ego Disputes Become Irrelevent In The Face of Overwhelming Scientific Evolutionary Potential.

 ## Proving Use of AI in High Trust Disciplines For Future Policy Influence By Pre-Empting Future Biochemical Discoveries.